NixOS/nix.dev/source/recipes/faq.md

 ### I'm getting: writing to file: Connection reset by peer

-Too big files in src, out of resources (HDD space, memory)
+Too big files in src, out of resources (HDD space, memory).

 ### What are channels and different branches on github?